About #PassTheMicYouth

 #PassTheMicYouth is a multimedia Extension program that amplifies the voices and experiences of young people, shines a spotlight on youth-led civic and community engagement, and provides practitioners with resources for teaching social impact storytelling.

-The aim of TEDxYouth@ChavisWay is to amplify and celebrate young people’s voices, stories, and ideas on the TEDx stage with the ultimate goal of nurturing meaningful youth-led community collaboration and engagement.
-Annually since 2022, presenters and performers aged 10-19 have taken the stage at historic John Chavis Memorial Community Center in Raleigh, NC to share their Ideas Worth Spreading.
+We work with youth to build and showcase their stories.
+The aim of our storytelling workshops and showcases is to amplify and celebrate young people’s voices, stories, and ideas on a large platform with the ultimate goal of nurturing meaningful youth-led community collaboration and engagement.

 Pass the Mic Camp